Orville Wright (1871 – 1948) | Wilbur Wright. (1867 – 1912)

 Five people witnessed the first flight, including John Daniels who took the famous first flight photo.

 Over the next few years, they continued to develop their aircraft.
 However, they were conscious of needing to gain strong patents to make their aircraft commercially viable.
 They became reluctant to reveal too much about their flights and disliked reporters taking photos of their designs.
 Their secret approach and competing claims by other aircraft designers meant that for many years their inventions and flights were met with either indifference or scepticism.
 However, in 1908, Wilbur began public demonstrations in Le Mans, France.
 His ability to effortlessly make turns and manoeuvre the aircraft caused a sea change in public opinion, and the display of technically challenging flights caused widespread public acclaim and enthusiasm.

 In 1909, Wilbur made a public flight up the Hudson River in New York, circling the Statue of Liberty.
-The 33-minute flight, witnessed by 1 million New Yorkers, established their fame in America.
+The 33-minute flight, witnessed by one million New Yorkers, established their fame in America.

 Achievements of the Wright Brothers

 - 1903 – first powered aircraft flight

 - 1905 – built an aeroplane that could fly for more than half an hour at a time.

 - 1908 – Orville Wright made the world’s first flight of over one hour at Fort Myer, Virginia, in a demonstration for the U.S. Army, which subsequently made the Wright planes the world’s first military aeroplanes.

 - 1908 – Wilbur made over 100 flights near Le Mans, France; the longest one, on Dec.
 31, a record flight: 2 hours, 19 minutes.

 The Wright’s made their first application for a patent in 1903, but it was rejected.
 In 1904, they hired a patent attorney, who helped them gain their first patent.
 However, other aviators attempted to circumnavigate the Wright brothers patents, leading to painful and costly legal battles in the courts.